I have a 2 day stopover in HK in late September and was wondering if anyone has any must see's that they could recommend. I haven't been to HK before,

 Walk along the Avenue of Stars where you will see various famous statues and the one of the most iconic views in the world of Hong Kong island (note: when I was there in December 2015, the Avenue was closed for renovation, so maybe check this).
 If you keep walking west along here, you will arrive at the port to get the star ferry to Hong Kong island.

 The HK Museum of History is also good - perhaps add this to your second visit ;)

 The Big Buddha is iconic although I felt it's more of a tourism trap than a way to observe local culture, as is the local fishing village.

 Soho / Lang Kwai Fan is where the nightlife is, but be prepared for expat central.
 Avoid Wan Chai unless you're into "that" type of thing.

 Wander around Tsim Sha Tsui and freshen up with green tea in a local tea shop.

 Dine at Tim Ho Wan for the best cha siu bao (also known as the world's cheapest Michelin starred restaurant).

 Lastly, get the bus into the city from the airport, its cheap (I think around 30 HKD), its easy to find and there's both an LED screen and a recording that tells you the next stop.
-So check out the nearest stop to your accomodation beforehand, find the correct bus number and wait for the stop :) about 2 years ago
+So check out the nearest stop to your accomodation beforehand, find the correct bus number and wait for the stop :) over 2 years ago